 A Nobel Prize winner is still HERE.

-That means early mornings and late nights, sweaty sessions, judgmental looks, mental fatigue, extra miles, graveyard shifts, intensive research, surplus effort, rejection and fear and failure and the reality of living far beyond your comfort zone.
+The early mornings and late nights, sweaty sessions, judgmental looks, mental fatigue, extra miles, graveyard shifts, intensive research, surplus effort, rejection, fear, failure and the reality of living way outside your comfort zone.
 Look at it.
 Behold all that dirty, grimy and difficult about it.
 Then make love to it.
 Passionately.